-1 2 3 4 5 Part III Creativity Characteristics 1.
-Has imaginative, original, or inventive thinking ability 2.
+1 2 3 4 5 Part III Creativity Characteristics Has imaginative, original, or inventive thinking ability 2.
 Is intellectually playful; has a willingness to fantasize and manipulate ideas 3.
-Generates a large number of or varied ideas or solutions to personal and universal problems and questions 4.
-Has ability to come up with unusual, unique, or clever responses 5.
+Generates a large number of or varied ideas or solutions to personal and ur niversal problems and questions Has ability to come up with unusual, unique, or clever responses 5.
 Has creative (unusual and divergent) ways of solving math problems 6.
-Has the ability to adapt, improve, or modify objects or ideas or creates a new design 7.
+Has the ability to adapt, improve, or modify objects or ideas or creates a ne w design 7.
 Displays a keen sense of humor 8.
-Has a tendency to see humor in situations that may not appear to be humorous to others or that others miss 9.
-Is adventurous and speculative; is not afraid to take intellectual and emotional risks in expressing or trying out original ideas 10.
-Is unusually aware of his or her impulses and more open to the irrational in himself/herself (e.g., freer expressions of feminine interest for boys; greater than usual amount of independence for girls) 11.
+Has a tendency to see humor in situations that may not appear to be humor rous to others or that others miss Is adventurous and speculative; is not afraid to take intellectual and emotion original ideas nal risks in expressing or trying out 10.
+Is unusually aware of his or her impulses and more open to the imational in n himselfherseif (a.g., freer expressions of feminine interest for boys; greater than usual amount of ind Sependence for girls) 11.
 Is sensitive to beauty; attends to aesthetic characteristics of things 12.
-Has a nonconforming or individualistic attitude; does not fear being different 13.
+Has a nonconforming or individualistic attitude; does not fear being differe nt 13.
 Has a high tolerance for disorder or ambiguity 14.
 Is not interested in or may be impatient with details or restrictions 15.
-Has strong opinions and intense feelings that he/she may be uninhibited in expressing 16.
-Is unwilling to automatically accept ideas or statements of authority figures without close examination first 17.
+Has strong opinions and intense feelings that he/she may be uninhibited in n expressing 16.
+Is unwilling to automatically accept ideas or statements of authority figures s without close examination first 17.
 Interrupts or ignores class activities to pursue interests 18.
 Is viewed as unrealistic or "crazy" 19.
-Has messy handwriting due to thinking quicker than he or she can write 20.
+Has messy handwriting due to thinking guicker than he or she can write 20.
 Is disruptive and out of step 21.
-Is intolerant or critical of others Part IV Leadership Characteristics 1.
-Initiates projects 2.
+Is intolerant or critical of others Part IV Leadership Characteristics - 1.
+Initiates projects - 2.
 Has responsible behavior; can be counted on to follow through on activities or projects 3.
 Is self-confident with peers and adults 4.
 Is cooperative with teachers and classmates 5.
-Has the ability to articulate ideas and communicate well with others 6.
-Adapts readily to new situations; is flexible in thought and action and does not seem disturbed when the normal routine is changed 7.
+Has the ability to articulate ideas and communicate well with others Adapts readily to new situations; is flexible in thought and action and does normal routine is changed not seem disturbed when the 7.
 Is sociable and seems to enjoy being around other people 8.
-Seems to be well-liked by his/her classmates; may be seen as charismatic Seems to be respected by others for his or her extensive knowledge base and/or abilities 10.
+Seems to be well-liked by his/her classmates; may be seen as charismatic 9.
+Seems to be respected by others for his or her extensive knowledge base a and/or abilities - 10.
 Has a tendency to direct an activity when he or she is involved with others 11.
-Participates in most social activities connected with the school; can be counted on to be there 12.
-Has the ability to organize and bring structure to things, people, and situations 13.
-Has high expectations of self and others 14.
+Participates in most social activities connected with the school; can be cos - 12.
+Has the ability to organize and bring structure to things, people, and situal - 13.
+Has high expectations of self and others - 14.
 Is strong-willed 15.
-Exhibits impatience with self and others 16.
-Verbally challenges teachers and peers about ideas and values; may question teaching procedures 17.
-Is considered bossy; may dominate others because of abilities 18.
-Is often judgmental about people, events and things 19.
-Is able to use words effectively to manipulate
+Exhibits impatience with self and others Verbally challenges teachers and peers about ideas and values; may gue stion teaching nanoedures - Verbary charges reachers and peers about beas and verbas, may goe 17.
+Is considered bossy, may dominate others because of abilities and show of hearing and - 18.
+Is often judgmental about people, events and things - 19.
+Is able to use words effectively to manipulate - - 12.
+IS MARE IN LOSE WHAT'S BURGERREY AN INSTRUMENT